Today in Tribe History: November 21, 1949

 The Cleveland Indians are sold by owner Bill Veeck for $2.2 million.
 The new ownership group is headed by Ellis Ryan.

-Ryan appoints Hank Greenberg as the club’s general manager.
+Ryan appointed Hank Greenberg as the club’s general manager.
 Greenberg had worked in a variety of roles with the team the previous two seasons after hanging up his playing cleats.
-Rudie Schaffer will remain with the club as its business manager.
-George Medinger will act as the club’s vice president, with attorney Donald W. Hornbeck as secretary, Harry Small as treasurer, and Guy Waters as director of the Cleveland Baseball Corporation.
+Rudie Schaffer remained with the club as its business manager.
+George Medinger took over as the club’s vice president, with attorney Donald W. Hornbeck as secretary, Harry Small as treasurer, and Guy Waters as director of the Cleveland Baseball Corporation.

 Ryan becomes the seventh president of the franchise in its 49 years in the American League.